-In addition, because a virtual server image can in many cases run on a wide range of physical host servers, a disaster recovery strategy based on virtual servers allows you to spin up new servers in the cloud in the event that you don't have the requisite host infrastructure available on-premise.
+In addition, because a virtual server image can run on a wide range of physical host servers, a disaster recovery strategy based on virtual servers allows you to spin up new servers in the cloud, in the event that you don't have the requisite host infrastructure available on-premise.

 Point-in-Time-Recovery, or PITR, refers to the ability to choose from multiple points in the past when restoring data and applications after a disaster.
 PITR provides more flexibility and safeguards than a disaster recovery strategy that is based on a single data backup performed at regular intervals.

 With a traditional disaster recovery strategy, you might create data backups every twenty-four hours.
 The data you restore after a disaster would, therefore, be up to twenty-four hours old, even if the disaster occurred more recently.
 Any data created more recently would be permanently lost.